jina-ai/jina/docs/fundamentals/executor/monitoring-executor.md

 ```

 When the monitoring is enabled each Executor will expose its
 own metrics.
-It means that in practice each of the Executor will expose a prometheus endpoint using the [prometheus-client](https://github.com/prometheus/client_python).
+It means that in practice each of the Executor will expose a Prometheus endpoint using the [prometheus-client](https://github.com/prometheus/client_python).

 By default, every method which is decorated by the `@request` decorator will be monitored